 This makes the shipping size and weight as follows:

-USPS is the preferred shipping provider for the vast majority of Swappa sellers.
+USPS is the preferred shipping provider of most Swappa sellers.
 There’s always a post office, mailbox, or postal carrier nearby.
 Shipping costs are typically the cheapest with USPS as well.
 USPS Priority service includes tracking, insurance, and fast 2-3 day delivery.

-One downside of shipping your MacBook with USPS is that you’re generally on your own for packaging and materials.
-Luckily there are options.
+One downside of shipping your MacBook with USPS is that you’re generally on your own for packaging box and materials.

 Full service shipping locations, like the UPS Store and FedEx Ship Centers, can help accommodate your MacBook and provide all the packing materials and shipping services for a reasonable fee.
 It’s more expensive than doing it yourself though; expect to pay around $50 when all’s said and done.